Average mortgage rate: Everything you need to know

 5. Purchase mortgage points

 Purchasing mortgage points can be a good way to save money if you plan on owning your property for a long time.
-Mortgage points, which are paid at closing, has a value of 1% of your mortgage.
-In exchange, the monthly mortgage payment and the interest rate is reduced.
+Mortgage points, which are paid at closing, have a value of 1% of your mortgage.
+In exchange, the monthly mortgage payment and the interest rate are reduced.

 However, it could take time to recoup your savings.
-To determine this, you will have to keep your eye on the break-even point, which is the length of time in months it will take for your total savings to add up to the cost of the points.
-If the break-even point is longer than you plan to own the property, purchasing mortgage points may not be worth it.
+To determine this, you will have to keep your eye on the break-even point.
+This is the length of time needed for your total savings to add up to the cost of the points.
+The break-even point is mostly calculated in months.
+If the break-even point is longer than you plan to own the property, purchasing mortgage points might not be worth it.

-You can also lock in your interest rate, to lessen the impact of fluctuating mortgage rates.
-You can do this before you close on the property.
-While it may cost you a fee, it could be worth it if you suspect that rates may increase.
+You can also lock in your interest rate to lessen the impact of the ever-changing mortgage rates in the US.
+Others do this before closing on the property.
+While it may cost you a fee, it could be worth it if you suspect that the average mortgage rates might shoot up.

-The gamble is that it protects you from increasing mortgage rates but prevents you from benefitting from lower mortgage rates.
-You may want to ask your lender about rate locks that contain float down provisions, which give you a one-time opportunity to lower your locked-in rate to present market rates.
-Again, this may cost an additional fee.
+The gamble is that it protects you from increasing mortgage rates but prevents you from benefiting from lower mortgage rates.
+Try to ask your mortgage lender about rate locks that contain float down provisions.
+This could give you a one-time opportunity to lower your locked-in rate to present market rates.
+Just be prepared as this might have an additional fee.

 7. Refinance your mortgage